csmith/chameth.com/site/content/post/2016-05-02-monitoring-power-with-wemo.md

 turn and then executes an `rrdtool update` query to add the items to the database.
 I have this script running every minute via cron.

+{{% update 2016-05-06 %}}
-<ins datetime="2016-05-06">**Update:** After leaving my script running for a few days, it suddenly
-stopped getting any data.
+After leaving my script running for a few days, it suddenly stopped getting any data.
 It turns out the WeMo switches spontaneously change the ports they listen on every now and then.
-To reliably query them, you need to perform an SSDP search on the network, and get the correct address from the switches' response.</ins>
+To reliably query them, you need to perform an SSDP search on the network, and get the correct address from the switches' response.
+{{% / update %}}

 After leaving the script to run for a bit and gather data, it's time to make some graphs.
 I use the following to create a graph with a background gradient: